Ben Affleck’s Rehab Confession Hints That Jennifer Garner Divorce Is Still On?

 Ben Affleck recently came clean about his struggles with alcohol addiction.
-On Tuesday, the 44 year-old actor and director wrote a post on Facebook where he was honest about his alcoholism
+On Tuesday, the 44-year-old actor and director wrote a post on Facebook where he was honest about his alcoholism.

 According to Gossip Cop, Affleck checked into a rehab facility soon after the 2017 Academy Awards.